Falabella

 Origins

-Around 1835 in the Argentine meadow lands the Pampas tribes found some unusually small animals among their horses.
+Around 1835 in the Argentine meadow lands, Pampas tribes found some unusually small animals among their horses.
 This attracted the attention of an Irishman who got his hands on some and began an experimental selective breeding program.
 Around 20 years later he achieved success and had a heard of tiny, perfectly built horses.

 In 1905 the herd changed hands again to Juan’s son who furthered selective breeding and established the breed standard we go by today.
-These small small horses retain some of the qualities found in the breeds that make up their genetics.
+These small horses retain some of the qualities found in the breeds that make up their genetics.
 The original tiny tribal horses that sparked the interest were Criollos who had adapted to a harsh environment by reducing body mass over generations.

 Features